opeleg24/DecentraLab-QA-Home-Assignment/README.md

 ### How to Run Tests

-To execute the tests through the terminal using Allure commands:
+To execute the tests through the terminal using these commands:

 **Run tests:**